 See issue #646.

-Improve performance of Python code in Pyodide¶
+Improve performance of Python code in Pyodide#

 Across benchmarks Pyodide is currently around 3x to 5x slower than native Python.

-At the same type, C code compiled to WebAssembly typically runs between near native speed and 2x to 2.5x times slower (Jangda et al. 2019 PDF).
+At the same time, C code compiled to WebAssembly typically runs between near native speed and 2x to 2.5x times slower (Jangda et al. 2019 PDF).
 It is therefore very likely that the performance of Python code in Pyodide can be improved with some focused effort.